US home construction falls a surprise 9.5% in April - WTMJ

 AP Economics Writer

-WASHINGTON (AP) — U.S. home construction fell surprisingly sharply in April though that is follows the biggest jump in 15 years.
+WASHINGTON (AP) — U.S. home construction fell a surprisingly sharp 9.5% in April and economists attributed that partially to builders who delayed projects because of a surge in lumber prices and other supply constraints.

-Construction dropped 9.5% in April to a seasonally adjusted annual rate of 1.57 million units, the Commerce Department said Tuesday.
-That was down from a rate of 1.73 million units in March, which had been the best showing since the peak of the housing boom in 2006.
+The April decline left construction at a seasonally adjusted annual rate of 1.57 million units, the Commerce Department said Tuesday.
+That was down from a rate of 1.73 million units in March, which had been the best showing since homes were constructed at a rate of 1.74 million units in July 2006 at the peak of that decade’s housing boom.

-The report showed that applications for building permits, considered a good sign of future activity, rose 0.3% in April to an annual rate of 1.76 million units, a good sign that the April dip in construction will be temporary.
+Applications for building permits, considered a sign of future activity, rose 0.3% in April to an annual rate of 1.76 million units, suggesting that the April construction dip will be temporary.

+Economists linked the April decline to reports of builders delaying projects because of soaring lumber prices and snarled supply chains that have made it difficult to get products like appliances.

+The price of lumber alone has added $35,872 to the price of an average single-family home, according to the National Association of Home Builders.
+Part of those increases are border taxes imposed by the Trump administration in a trade dispute with Canada.
+There was also a temporary shut-down in production when the pandemic hit a year ago.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.